What is Micro Teaching?

 • Example: Demonstrating a science experiment in chemistry.

-5. Skill of Closure: Summarizing and concluding lessons effectively.
+5. Closure: Summarizing and concluding lessons effectively.

 • Example: Reviewing the main points of a grammar lesson before ending the session.

-These micro teaching skills are part of practical training in BEd programs and are often tested in CTET and NET exams.
+These micro-teaching skills are part of practical training in BEd programs and are often tested in CTET and NET exams.

 Importance of Micro Teaching